-Visualisation, the art of creating images that hold irresistible power in your mind, is a powerful tool in achieving objectives because it stimulates the creative power of your subconscious, allowing your brain to be on the lookout for new resources in your surroundings and exercising a magnetic draw.
-Visualise your future, add sounds to it and fill your images with emotions because emotions imprint better than ideas.
-Use tools such as paintings, photographs or a visualization notebook.
+Visualization, the art of creating images that hold irresistible power in your mind, is a powerful tool in achieving objectives because it stimulates the creative power of your subconscious, allowing your brain to be on the lookout for new resources in your surroundings and exercising a magnetic draw.
+Visualize your future, add sounds to it and fill your images with emotions because emotions imprint better than ideas.
+Use tools such as paintings, photographs, or a visualization notebook.

 - Act As If